 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-A barrier consisting of alternately transparent and opaque stripes, through which radiation such as light is passed and projected onto a screen or other detection device.
+- A polished surface, often of glass or metal, having many fine parallel stripes or slits through which radiation such as light is passed and projected onto a screen or other detection device.
 The interference patterns cast by the diffraction grating on the screen or detector can be analyzed to determine the frequency of the radiation.
 See also interferometer.